Universal Studios Islands of Adventure

 I'm dreaming of a white Christmas was playing over the PA system as I left the park, making me wonder about the optimism of park staff.
 Having said that, some parts of Florida actually did get a dusting of snow on Christmas Day in 2004; maybe a few more years of climate change might make this wish more realistic.

-Fun Spot USA
+Fun Spot America Kissimmee

-The Kiddie Coaster (#1704) was my sole new credit for the day.
+Fun Spot America is a park that is going places; media reports have indicated that new coasters are on the way, and indeed it was quite crowded when compared with the largely empty Old Town next door.
+The Kiddie Coaster (#1708) was my sole new credit for the day.
 Much to my surprise I wasn't the only adult riding independently; four teenagers joined me for a lap, all of whom screamed like two year olds to the amusement of everyone.
 Following this, I took one quick lap on Power Trip before returning to my car.